JohnBonnechappe/cobol-check-automation/README.md

 # cobol-check-automation
-Automating COBOL testing with cobolCheck and github actions. test in github. try. try.
+Automating COBOL testing with cobolCheck and github actions. test in github. try. try. try.